-In fixed-frame mode, there are always six device words for each data frame for the ADS131A0x.
+In fixed-frame mode, there are always six device words for each data frame for the ADS131A04.
 The first device word is reserved for the status word, the next four device words are reserved for the conversion data for each of the four channels, and the last word is reserved for the cyclic redundancy check (CRC) data word.
+For the ADS131A02, there are two fewer words because there are two fewer channels reporting data words.